 The brig Creole, owned by Johnson and Eperson of Richmond, Virginia, was transporting 135 slaves for sale in New Orleans, when Madison Washington and eighteen other male slaves rebelled.
 The slaves seized control of the ship and redirected it to Nassau, in the Bahamas in the British West Indies.
 Upon arrival, they were considered free by British law, creating tensions between Britain and the US.

 The Russian-American Company sold the Russian settlement of Fort Ross, in present-day California, to John Sutter, a Mexican citizen of Swiss origin, for $30,000.

-Some 1500 Mexican troops under General Adrian Woll invade the Republic of Texas, capturing San Antonio on September 11.
-In response, about 220 Texian militia rally under Colonel Matthew Caldwell, defeating the invaders at Salado Creek and chasing Woll's forces from the country.
+Some 1500 Mexican troops under General Adrián Woll invaded the Republic of Texas, capturing San Antonio on September 11.
+In response, about 220 Texian militia rallied under Colonel Matthew Caldwell, defeating the invaders at Salado Creek and chasing Woll's forces from the country.

 End of Second Seminole War

-After meeting with the Seminole chiefs and offering them a choice of moving to the Indian territory in the west or to the designated Seminole reservation in southwest Florida Territory, United States Colonel William Jenkins Worth declares the Second Seminole War to be at an end.
-Despite this, small scale attacks will continue into November 1842, when the remaining Seminole in northern Florida are captured and sent west.
+After meeting with the Seminole chiefs and offering them a choice of moving to the Indian territory in the west or to the designated Seminole reservation in southwest Florida Territory, United States Colonel William Jenkins Worth declared the Second Seminole War to be at an end.
+Despite this, small scale attacks would continue into November 1842, when the remaining Seminole in northern Florida were captured and sent west.

 Mexican annexation of Soconusco

-The state of Soconusco, disputed between the Mexican Republic and Guatemala, is formally annexed to Mexico.
+The state of Soconusco, disputed between the Mexican Republic and Guatemala, was formally annexed to Mexico.

 - American history